-Add to that the booming film industry that thrives on our scenic beauty, and we have every reason in the world to take aggressive action to ensure that we don’t jeopardize either our economic opportunity or our legacy for our children and grandchildren.
+Add to that the booming film industry that thrives on our scenic beauty, and we have every reason in the world to take action to ensure that we don’t jeopardize either our economic opportunity or our legacy for our children and grandchildren.

-Mexican Gray Wolves
+Mexican Gray Wolf

 Related Votes for Wildlife & Habitat Conservation